 - does not meet the criteria for the award of the degree, but may be revised and resubmitted for examination;

-- Amendments (regulation 4(f)(ii)) and revisions (regulation 4(f)(iii)) shall be completed by a specified date to be determined by the Head of Department concerned.
+- Amendments (regulation 4(g)(ii)) and revisions (regulation 4(g)(iii)) shall be completed by a specified date to be determined by the Convener of Examiners, in accordance with established procedures.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.